00000vish/Simple-Python-TwitterBot/README.md

 # Simple-Python-TwitterBot
 #```in progress, more features to come```
-Simple python code i created for my twitter bot.
+Simple python code i created for my twitter bots.
 It is able to listen to ketword and retweet and/or favorite it.

 Exmaples:
 @Jothipala_Bot  :  https://twitter.com/Jothipala_Bot